Sujalk31/finproof/README.md

 | 70–94% | `AI_REVIEW` | AI has an explanation, but a human should skim it |
 | < 70% | `HUMAN_REVIEW` | Evidence is genuinely insufficient — **the system says "I don't know" rather than guessing** |

-This honest-failure behavior (plan section 15) is the whole point of the
-project: a wrong auto-resolution in finance is far more expensive than an escalation.
+This honest-failure behavior is the whole point of the project: a wrong auto-resolution in finance is far more expensive than an escalation.

 ---

-## 5. The AI Investigation Agent — and where the LLM is (and isn't) used
+## 5. The AI Investigation Agent — where the LLM is (and isn't) used

-Only rows flagged `needs_investigation=True` reach the LLM — everything that can be explained by deterministic math never touches it, which keeps cost, latency, and hallucination risk down (plan section 7 "Level 4" / section 25).
+Only rows flagged `needs_investigation=True` reach the LLM — everything that can be explained by deterministic math never touches it, which keeps cost, latency, and hallucination risk down.

 **The LLM is used for:** interpreting an evidence bundle it cannot fully explain and writing a plain-language explanation, and for the chatbot.